 - His home away from home when visiting friends or staying in a hotel

 Crates are available in different sizes, styles and price points you’ll easily find something to suit your needs.
+This article, “What Should I Look for When Buying a Dog Crate?” will give you lots of helpful tips to ensure you buy the right one for your dog.

 My advice – the crate should be big enough for your pup to stand up, turn around and lie down comfortably, but not too big that he has enough room to pee or poop in a corner.